-Integrating data from all your channels — online and offline — is the first step to creating the kind of experience that makes this kind of expansion possible.
+Integrating data from all your channels — online and off-line — is the first step to creating the kind of experience that makes this kind of expansion possible.
 And according to Econsultancy, financial brands who see themselves as leaders in the charge to digital understand how challenging this can be.
-When asked what they saw as the greatest barriers to delivering personalized experiences, 40 percent responded with the inability to share data across channels.
-Forty-two percent said it was the inability to identify the same individual across channels.
+When asked what they saw as the greatest barriers to delivering personalised experiences, 40 per cent responded with the inability to share data across channels.
+Forty-two per cent said it was the inability to identify the same individual across channels.

-“Building new campaigns is easy now because customer information is in a centralized place.
+“Building new campaigns is easy now because customer information is in a centralised place.
 We can deepen customer relationships with a cross-channel campaign tool that automates every customer communication for maximum impact.”

 CRM expert, bpost bank

 By connecting the right data, you can create detailed profiles that lead to meaningful interaction between you and your customer.
 By understanding what motivates each interaction, you can design and deliver personal, connected experiences that give each customer just what they’re looking for.

 For example, Scottrade provides investors with right-sized investment products through personalised brokerage services in branches and online and mobile trading.
 Their devotion to integrated data allows them to build deeper insights into customer segments.
 Digital marketers and execs use attribution models to see the channel’s potential and where existing investors are coming from, what content they engage with and what’s driving results.

 “[We] pull together online and off-line information to develop a more complete story of what leads to an account being opened or other activities.
 Data workbench capabilities give specific marketing activities the credit they deserve.”

 marketing analytics manager, Scottrade